petershin/liferay-learn/docs/commerce/latest/en/inventory-management.md

 * Set availability estimates
 * Configure low stock actions
 * Set SKU inventory by warehouse
+* Set inventory by unit of measure {bdg-secondary}`Liferay DXP 2023.Q4+/Portal 7.4 GA98+`

 You can use the inventory management system to track your inventory in a single place.
 See [Using the Inventory Management System](./inventory-management/using-the-inventory-management-system.md) for more information.

 ## Warehouses

 Warehouses represent physical locations where you can manage product inventory and source them for order fulfillment.
-A single SKU may be available in more than one warehouse, and inventory is managed on a per-warehouse basis.
+A single SKU or unit of measure may be available in more than one warehouse, and inventory is managed on a per-warehouse basis.

 See [Setting Up Commerce Warehouses](./inventory-management/setting-up-warehouses.md) and [Warehouse Reference Guide](./inventory-management/warehouse-reference-guide.md) for more information on managing warehouses.